privacyint/website-guides/guide-steps/firefox-cad.md

 # Summary #

-Browser cookies are a useful tool for websites to preserve your session data such as login credentials or items in your shopping basket.
-Unfortunately, they are often abused to track your online activity across websites.
-In this guide you'll learn how to install Cookie AutoDelete, a web-browser add-on to automatically delete unused cookies.
-By doing so, when you visit a website, its cookies are unable to cross reference your activity on other websites.
+Browser cookies allow websites to preserve session data such as your login credentials or items in your shopping basket so that you don't lose information when you close the page.
+Unfortunately, they are often abused to track your online activity across the web.
+In this guide you'll learn how to install Cookie AutoDelete, a web-browser add-on that automatically deletes unused cookies, to make it harder to tracker your activity.

 # Body #